Artworks at Villa Umi

 These artworks were purchased in Myanmar one year before the military coup of 2021.

-In Myanmar, Buddhist extremist leaders-, do not tolerate Rohingya people on their land.
+In Myanmar, Buddhist extremist leaders, do not tolerate Rohingya people on their land.
 Rohingyas are Muslim people who fled Bangladesh a long time ago.
 Some Burmese people worry that a growing influence of Islam might lead to restrictions on individual freedom, particularly for women, like in Iran and Afghanistan.

 From Indonesia